 His recording of the Mendelssohn D minor violin concerto with Tamsin Waley-Cohen was recently BBC Music Magazine’s recommended recording.

 David’s thought-provoking programming, infectious enthusiasm and refreshing interpretations have enabled him to develop an active international career, working in Belgium, China, the Czech Republic, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Romania, Singapore, Slovakia, Sweden and the USA.
-He has worked with orchestras such as the Academy of St Martin’s-in-the-Field, the Prague Chamber Orchestra and Prague Radio Symphony Orchestra.
-With the Moravská filharmonie Orchestra and Festival Chorus, he appeared in the prestigious Olomouc Dvorak’s Festival and the Policka Martinu Festival.
+He has worked with orchestras such as the Academy of St Martin-in-the-Fields, the Prague Chamber Orchestra and Prague Radio Symphony Orchestra.
+With the Moravská filharmonie Orchestra and Festival Chorus, he appeared in the prestigious Olomouc Dvorak Festival and the Policka Martinu Festival.

-David champions new work and has commissioned and premiered least 70 works by British, Bulgarian, Chinese, Nordic and American composers including Oscar i Bosch, Douglas Cuomo, Joe Cutler, Tansy Davies, Joseph Duddell, Daron Hagen, Peter Lieuwen, Paul Patterson, Joe Phibbs, Julian Philips, Dobrinka Tabakova, Param Vir, Andrew Waggoner, Errollyn Wallen, Shu Wang and John Woolrich.
+David champions new work and has commissioned and premiered at least 70 works by British, Bulgarian, Chinese, Nordic and American composers including Oscar i Bosch, Douglas Cuomo, Joe Cutler, Tansy Davies, Joseph Duddell, Daron Hagen, Peter Lieuwen, Paul Patterson, Joe Phibbs, Julian Philips, Dobrinka Tabakova, Param Vir, Andrew Waggoner, Errollyn Wallen, Shu Wang and John Woolrich.

 For Icelandic Radio he conducted premieres by Snorri Sigfús Birgisson, Lars-Petter Hagen, Thuridur Jónsdottir and Marie Samuelsson in the Nordic Music Days Festival and gave the world premiere of a new work by Sampo Haapamäki with the Mikkeli City Orchestra.

-From 1977 – 2007 David was viola player in the Coull String Quartet, one of the UK’s most highly regarded ensembles with whom he toured, Europe, the Far East, Australia, North and South America.
-With the Coull Quartet he gave over 250 broadcasts for BBC radio 3 and recorded over 25 CDs including the complete quartets by Mendelssohn and Schubert.
+From 1977 – 2007 David was viola player in the Coull String Quartet, one of the UK’s most highly regarded ensembles with whom he toured Europe, the Far East, Australia, North and South America.
+With the Coull Quartet he gave over 250 broadcasts for BBC Radio 3 and recorded over 25 CDs including the complete quartets by Mendelssohn and Schubert.